cajun-code/game_dev_ruby_book/tic_tac_toe.rst

 .. note::

-  I know line 2 looks like a nightmare, but it's kind of simple, I am getting the dirname of the current file("test/board_test.rb") adding the ../lib to that path string.
+  I know line 2 looks like a nightmare, but it's kind of simple, I am getting the directory name(dirname) of the current file("test/board_test.rb") adding the ../lib to that path string.
 Then it expands that string it creates a full absolute path string and the "<<" means to push that string on top of the load path.  this way it can find the location of the classes we write for the test